Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 How Can I Raise my Freelance Rates?

-At the same time, you need to make sure that you raise your freelance rates appropriately.
-You can’t simply send invoices to your clients with higher rates and expect that they are going to simply pay it without asking questions.
+At the same time, you must ensure you raise your freelance rates appropriately.
+You can’t simply send invoices to your clients with higher rates and expect them to pay them without asking questions.

-Therefore, there are a few important points that you need to keep in mind if you are trying to raise your freelance rates the right way on developer platforms such as Toptal, freelance writing sites, or even for private clients.
+Therefore, there are a few important points that you need to keep in mind if you are trying to raise your freelance rates correctly on developer platforms such as Toptal, freelance writing sites, or even for private clients.

 See Related: Freelance Skills to Learn